Natural life-like images

 The following lists the

-compatibility specifications of HDMI versions 1.4 through 2.1.
+specifications and video compatibility of HDMI versions 1.4

 Each version is compatible with